$T\overline{T}$-deformed free energy of the Airy model: Summary of results and outline

 \section{Summary of results and outline}

-It is helpful to point out in this paper, we will think about JT gravity and its $T\oT$ deformation from the point of view of the matrix model dual rather than the boundary dual theory.
+It is helpful to point out in this paper, we will think about JT gravity and its $T\oT$ deformation from the point of view of the matrix model description.
 This is because, as shown in \cite{Saad:2019lba}, higher topology contributions in JT gravity are captured entirely by a double-scaled matrix model.
 The partition function of JT gravity at any genus and with any number of boundaries can be computed from the correlators in its dual matrix model.
-From the point of view of boundary dual theory, we only know that JT gravity on a disk is dual to Schwarzian theory on the boundary.
+From the point of view of boundary theory, we only know that JT gravity on a disk is dual to Schwarzian theory on the boundary.
 Also, the result of \cite{Saad:2019lba} showed the connected $n$-point function in JT gravity -- namely the partition function on a connected surface with $n$ boundaries -- does not factorize.
-Therefore, in the case of multiple boundaries, it remains an open question on how one should interpret the boundary dual.
-Since the replica trick is essential to compute quenched free energy and requires knowledge on $n$-point correlators, we will think mostly from the point of view of matrix model and its correlators rather than directly from the boundary dual theory.
+The boundary theory was shown to be an ensemble of theories, not a single theory.
+Since the replica trick is essential to compute quenched free energy and requires knowledge on $n$-point correlators, we will think mostly from the point of view of matrix model and its correlators rather than directly from the boundary theory.

 In \S \ref{review}, we first explain how the $T\overline{T}$-deformed partition function of various topologies in JT gravity are found through an integral transformation of the undeformed partition function.
 Additionally in \S \ref{review}, we then extend this integral transformation to find a relation between the deformed and undeformed correlators via: